Beverly A. Gould Chapin Endowed Music Award

 Dr. Joseph D. Rivard Promise in Jazz Award

 This award award will go to one freshman or sophomore who is recognized as the most promising young talent in jazz music.
 Candidates will also be evaluated upon their instrumental skill and proficiency in jazz music, their eagerness and enthusiasm in jazz studies, and their individual work, study, and rehearsal ethic.
+Recipients are selected by the CMU Director of Jazz Studies and the CMU Jazz Studies faculty.

 2016 Recipient: Donovan Boxey